hamadmarri/cacule-cpu-scheduler/README.md

 The `vruntime` will be higher than `sum_exec_runtime` for lower tasks priorities, which make HRRN thinks that those task ran for much time (compared to their actual run time).
 So priorities are already taken in the acount by using `vruntime` in the HRRN equation instead of actual `sum_exec_runtime`.

-## Dynamic Priorities
-Every new task gets the least priotiry (nice = 19) and gradually climb up (or down! the way you like) to its original priority.
-Dynamic priorities are usefull to smooth out just started heavy load tasks.
-Without dynamic priorities the system might have some regressions.

 ## Tests and Benchmarks